DataBiosphere/terra-cli/README.md

-  delete       Delete an existing Terra group. describe     Describe the group. list         List the groups to which the current user belongs. list-users   List the users in a group. remove-user  Remove a user from a group with a given policy.
+  delete       Delete an existing Terra group. describe     Describe the group. list         List the groups to which the current user belongs. list-users   List all resources and folders in tree view. remove-user  Remove a user from a group with a given policy.
 ```